darvil82/lanat-docs/Lanat/topics/Help-Message.md

 The reference of the command passed to the ``generate`` method is what is used to display all the information about the command and its arguments.

+> The main idea of the generators taking a command as an argument is to allow them to work for any command.

 ## Help Formatter